nb1400132-hash/discord-anti-nuke-bot/nb1400132-hash/discord-anti-nuke-bot/README.md

 ```

 This configuration will:
-- Ban anyone who bans more than 3 members in 1 minute
+- Ban anyone who bans more than 3 members in 1 minute (and unban the victims)
-- Ban anyone who deletes more than 5 channels in 30 seconds
+- Ban anyone who deletes more than 5 channels in 30 seconds (and recreate the deleted channels with original permissions)
 - Ban anyone who adds more than 1 bot per hour (and remove the bot)
 - Exempt TrustedModerator from all punishments

+**Even if a rogue admin/bot has higher roles than the anti-nuke bot**, it will still:
+- Recreate any deleted channels with full permissions
+- Delete any unauthorized created channels
+- Recreate any deleted roles
+- Delete any unauthorized created roles
+- Unban any banned members
+- Revert server name and vanity URL changes
+- Alert the server owner so they can come online and handle the situation

 ## Architecture